 The name “Trong Mai” conjures up the image of men – women with love and cohesion.
-Beautifully shaped stone block was associated with the romantic legend of a faithful relationship.
+The beautifully shaped stone block was associated with the romantic legend of a faithful relationship.

 The cave is approximately 5.000 square meters, divided into three main sections with a 17 meters wide entrance.
 At the end of the cave is a well of clear water surrounded by four ancient walls.

 After discovering these most famous attractions in Halong, you will be back to Hanoi in the afternoon and spend a night in Hanoi.

-In the last day, if your time allow, take a Hanoi City Tour to explore around the city.
+In the last day, if your time allows, take a Hanoi City Tour to explore around the city.
 You can choose to do a Hanoi City Tour to Ho Chi Minh Complex and Temple of Literature.

 That's a wrap of 4 days itinerary in Hanoi for option 1.
 Let's move on and see what we have in the option 2.

 >>> Don't forget to take your FREE ITINERARY PLANNING! <<<

-The first day plan will be just like the option 1.
+The first-day plan will be just like option 1.
 Scroll up for details.

 Vietnam Museum of Ethnology in Hanoi offers an insight into the 54 different ethnic groups of Vietnam in an effort to preserve cultural heritage and promote socio-cultural diversity within the country.

 This vast religious complex can still be an exception even when you are not a huge fan of pagodas and temples.
 Its unique traditional architecture and historical values make it the pride of Vietnamese Buddhist pilgrims.